-There has long been a disconnect formed geographically in our rural areas of Texas, as opportunity youth in these areas can struggle to find education, training, or jobs.
-HB 2209 (Lozano/Hinojosa) attempts to bridge this gap in our systems by establishing the Rural Pathway Excellence Partnership (R-PEP) program, a program aimed at incentivizing and supporting cross-sector rural college and career pathway partnerships that expand opportunities for underserved students to succeed in joining the workforce while supporting rural development.
+Youth and young adults in rural areas of Texas have struggled to find education, training, and jobs.
+HB 2209 (Lozano et al./Hinojosa et al.) attempts to bridge this gap in our systems by establishing the Rural Pathway Excellence Partnership (R-PEP) program, a program aimed at incentivizing and supporting cross-sector rural college and career pathway partnerships that expand opportunities for underserved students to succeed in joining the workforce while supporting rural development.
 The bill also allows rural districts interested in forming collaborative partnerships with higher education institutions and businesses to access financial incentives for the partnership.